catllian/cse15l-lab-reports/labreport5.md

 ```
 The output displays the paths for the matching files.
 This command is useful if the user wants to find a file or directory with a specific name.

-For the second example, I searched the directory ./travel_guides for an existing directory with the name berlitz1.
+For the second example, I searched the directory ./travel_guides for the directory with the name berlitz1.
 Command:
 ```
 $ find ./travel_guides -name berlitz1